-The Audit Committee of the Board of Directors has sole authority to engage, manage and discharge the Company's independent registered public accountants.
-The Committee engaged LGC&D LLP as independent registered public accountants of the accounts of the Company for the year 2012.
-The Company has recently been advised by LGC&D LLP that they have no direct financial interest or any material indirect financial interest in the Company, nor have they had any connection during the past three years with the Company in the capacity of promoter, underwriter, voting trustee, director, officer or employee.
+The Audit Committee of the Board has sole authority to engage, manage and discharge the Company's independent registered public accountants.
+The Committee engaged LGC&D as independent registered public accountants of the accounts of the Company for the year 2015 and for that part of fiscal year 2016 occurring on and prior to October 14, 2016 and Stowe & Degon for the balance fiscal year 2016.
+The Company has been advised by Stowe & Degon that it has no direct financial interest or any material indirect financial interest in the Company, nor has that firm had any connection during the past three years with the Company in the capacity of promoter, underwriter, voting trustee, director, officer or employee.

-It is expected that a representative of LGC&D LLP will be present at the annual meeting and will be provided the opportunity to make a statement if he so desires and that such representative will be available to respond to appropriate questions.
+It is expected that a representative of Stowe & Degon will be present at the annual meeting and will be provided the opportunity to make a statement if he or she so desires and that such representative will be available to respond to appropriate questions.